 Multi-Media Figure Drawing

-Advance your artistic skills by creating both two and three-dimensional art under the creative guidance of drawing instructor, Sara Tlachac.
-You will be rendering self-portraits and drawing from the live model.
-In addition you will be learning molding techniques and building amazing life-sized body sculptures.
+Under the creative guidance of drawing instuctor Sara Tlachac you will advance your artistic skills by creating both two and three dimensional art.
+You will be rendering self-portraits and drawing from the live model, and you will also be bringing the figure to life through building life sized body scupltures.
 This exciting class is an essential course for portfolio development.
 It will prepare you for advanced figure drawing and sculpture.

 For campers entering grades 8-12+